Training with Pseudo-Code for Instruction Following: Experiments

+{\bf Code Tasks:} Since our SFT training includes Python-like pseudo-code, we investigate its impact on HumanEvalPack code benchmarks~\citep{muennighoff2024octopack}.
+HumanEvalPack consists of three main categories—Code Repair, Code Explanation, and Code Synthesis—across six programming languages: Python, JavaScript, Java, Go, C++, and Rust.
+Although our training mixture included only a small proportion of code-related tasks (15\% of the training data), most modern LLMs are pre-trained on substantial amounts of code.

-{\em Metrics:} We post-process outputs and then use the official scoring scripts from the benchmarks where available.
-IFEval has custom-scorers for each instruction and it aggregates results at the prompt as well as instruction level.
-ComplexBench and FollowBench aggregate LLM-judge generated scores grouped by different task categories.
-KCIF as well as, the Common Sense and Reasoning tasks are measured in terms of exact-match scores.
+{\em Metrics:} We post-process model outputs and use official scoring scripts where available.
+IFEval uses custom scorers for each instruction and aggregates results at both the prompt and instruction levels.
+ComplexBench, FollowBench, and AgentIF aggregate LLM-judge scores by task category.
+KCIF, as well as the Common Sense and Reasoning tasks, are measured using exact-match scores.